How 5 Women Paid Off Their Student Loans in Under 10 Years

 How long it took to pay off: Three years.

 How she did it: “At first, the total was so big that I didn’t feel like I could even make a dent.
 I contributed $2,000 every month — about half of my take-home pay.
 My annual salary was about $95,000, and I just lived like I was making much less.
 I thought of those payments like rent — a nonnegotiable amount.
 After three years, I managed to cut it by about half.
 Then my husband, who works in finance, got a bigger-than-expected year-end bonus, and we used it to wipe out the rest.
 I was a little surprised when he offered; I had always paid for my loans out of my own salary.
 But when we got married, we decided that all of our finances would be shared, and he felt like getting me out of debt was a top priority.
 It also allowed me to put an extra $2,000 into our pooled income afterwards, and pay less overall in interest.
-It was crazy to get rid of it with the click of a button.
-We went out to a fancy dinner to celebrate and I told everyone, even my boss at the hospital.
 To me, the debt was worth it, because it enabled me to go to a top-tier graduate program, and Columbia does look great on my résumé.
 However, it is hard to quantify how much that’s worth.
 In health care, it doesn’t always matter where you went to school.
 If I’d gone someplace cheaper, I probably still could have still gotten my same job, but it’s hard to say.”

 Anika, 29, biomedical engineer